 William Regan died in March the same year and Lillian joined her sister Mary Ann and Catherine Mahegin.

 All three women lived together until Lillian’s death aged 55 in 1941.
 Catherine Mahegin died the following year.
-Mary Ann lived until 1968 when she died aged 94in Colorado.
+Mary Ann lived until 1968 when she died in Colorado aged 94.